 The policy for student allegations are as follows: Complainants allegations will be documented.
-Within 15 days the complainant requests (a) that personally-identifying information not be shared with the Respondent, (b) that no investigation be pursued, and/or (c) that no disciplinary action be taken, CSAS will seek to honor this request unless there is a health or safety risk to the complainant
+Within 15 days the complainant requests (a) that personally identifying information not be shared with the Respondent (b) that no investigation be pursued and for school administration will conduct the investigation of the allegations to work towards determining final outcome.
+If a complainant requests (a) that personally-identifying information not be shared with the Respondent, (b) that no investigation be pursued, and/or (c) that no disciplinary action be taken, CSAS will seek to honor this request unless there is a health or safety risk to the complainant or to any member of the school community.